-- Fill the fresh water tank. - Turn on the water pump from the monitor panel. - Open faucet valves to purge system of air. - Close each faucet when it delivers a steady stream of water. - It will take several gallons to fill the water heater tank.
+- Fill the fresh water tank. - Turn on the water pump from the monitor panel. - Open faucet valves to purge system of air. - faucet Close each when it delivers a steady stream of water. - It will take several gallons to fill the water heater tank.